 In addition, Ambatovy conducts an annual re-assessment of conflict and human rights risks through its CAHRA assessment tool.
+No red flag was identified during the 2024 risk assessment.

 Any significant changes and the corresponding mitigation measures will be highlighted, with recommended mitigating actions presented to Senior Management.
 The results will be published in the annual Due Diligence Report and referenced in the annual Sustainability Report